 Why you should consider hair SPF for your strands

-I first started looking into the validity of hair SPF because summer was approaching and I wanted to keep my gray hair from yellowing in the sun.
+I first started looking into the validity of UV protection spray for hair or hair SPF because summer was approaching and I wanted to keep my gray hair from yellowing in the sun.
 Gray hair turns yellow or brassy for a myriad of reasons, including exposure to ingredients like EDTA in hair products, environmental pollutants (like cigarette smoke and exhaust), heat exposure, medicine and of course, UV exposure.

 Molecular Biologist and Cosmetic Chemist Kate Noonan explains that hair is made up of 95% keratin protein.
 When hair is exposed to UV, it breaks down that keratin—specifically the part that gives hair its strength and shine.
 UV also fades hair color and can create hair-yellowing .